djrumala/djrumala/README.md

 ### 📫 Find me on:
 I am open to collaboration, discussion, or just answering your questions if you have any!
+Contact me if you need guidance in navigating your academic journey and career in tech!
+I am open for a mentorship.
 - Email: djrumala[at]gmail[dot]com
 - Check my publications here: <a href="https://scholar.google.com/citations?user=sjCrkSgAAAAJ&hl=en" target="blank">Google Scholar</a>
 - I sometimes write technical tutorials and share my experiences in STEM to promote diversity and inclusion
   - My Website: <a href="https://djrumala.github.io" target="blank">djrumala.github.io</a> (English)
   - Medium: <a href="https://medium.com/@djrumala" target="blank">Dewinda</a> (English and Bahasa Indonesia)

+### 📫 Find me on:
+I'm always happy to collaborate, discuss ideas, or answer questions about AI, research, and software engineering.

+- 📧 Email: djrumala[at]gmail[dot]com
+- 📚 Publications: <a href="https://scholar.google.com/citations?user=sjCrkSgAAAAJ&hl=en" target="blank">Google Scholar</a>
+- ✍️ I occasionally write technical tutorials and share my experiences in STEM to promote diversity and inclusion:
+  - My Website: <a href="https://djrumala.github.io" target="blank">djrumala.github.io</a> (English)
+  - Medium: <a href="https://medium.com/@djrumala" target="blank">Dewinda</a> (English & Bahasa Indonesia)

+### 🎓 Academic & Career Compass
+If you're looking for guidance on graduate school, research, or a career in tech, visit <a href="https://yudewi.co" target="blank">yudewi.co</a>.
+I'm also happy to connect and offer mentorship to students and early-career professionals navigating their academic or professional journeys.

 <!--
 **djrumala/djrumala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.